timbarker/FSharp-Stuff/README.md

 3. A simple in memory key value store built with an F# actor
 4. A function cache
 5. A Sudoku solver
+6. A result monad (similar to either monad"